satya164/react-native-tab-view/README.md

 Style to apply to the tab view container.

+### `disableChangeTabAnimation`

+Boolean indicating whether to disable the change tab animation.

 ### `TabBar`

 Material design themed tab bar.
 To customize the tab bar, you'd need to use the `renderTabBar` prop of `TabView` to render the `TabBar` and pass additional props.